frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 - Minimizing added control overheads.
 - Not requiring a different frame encoding/decoding code logic.
-Despite the change of the wire format, the code for writing and processing QUIC frames does not need adaptation as long as a buffer abstraction to write and read from right to left exists.
+Despite the change of the wire format, the code for writing and processing QUIC frames does not need adaptation as long as a protocol-independent buffer abstraction to write and read from right to left exists.
 - Not mandating existing QUIC implementations to support this version.
 Can fallback to QUIC v1 (by the QUIC protocol negotiation design).